ArcanaFramework/arcana/docs/source/data_model.rst

 To configure access to a store via the CLI use the ':ref:`arcana store add`' command.
 The store type is specified by the path to the data store sub-class, *<module-path>:<class-name>*,  e.g. ``arcana.data.stores.xnat:Xnat``.
-However, if the format is in a submodule of ``arcana.data.stores`` then that prefix can be dropped for convenience, e.g. ``mediamge:Xnat``.
+However, if the store is in a submodule of ``arcana.data.stores`` then that prefix can be dropped for convenience, e.g. ``mediamge:Xnat``.

 .. code-block:: console